Kristianne Kurner

 Founder & Executive Artistic Director

-Kristianne founded New Village Arts in 2001.
-Trained as an actor and director, she has worked on every mainstage production at NVA, with her favorite acting role being John Wesley Powell in Men on Boats.
-Directing credits include: American Hero, Awake & Sing!, The Weir, The Nutcracker, Wait Until Dark, The Trip to Bountiful, Much Ado About Nothing, Summer and Smoke, True West, Sailor’s Song, The Waverly Gallery and A Lie of the Mind.
-Her work has received numerous awards, including San Diego Theatre Critics Circle and Patté Awards for Theatre Excellence.
-She is the recent recipient of the Clare Rose Sabbatical Award from Fieldstone Leadership Network.
-Education: BFA Theatre, The College of William & Mary; MFA Acting, the Actors Studio/New School.
+Kristianne founded New Village Arts in 2001, and she has grown the organization from a starting budget of $2,500 with two employees to a current budget of $1.8 million with over 20 employees.
+Trained as an actor and director, she has worked on every NVA theatrical production.
+Her directing credits include Awake & Sing!
+The Weir, The Trip to Bountiful, True West, Sailor’s Song, The Waverly Gallery, A Lie of the Mind, and the premiere outside of Broadway and London of Jez Butterworth’s The Ferryman.
+Her work has received numerous awards, including San Diego Theatre Critics Circle and KPBS Awards for Theatre Excellence.
+She is the recipient of the Clare Rose Sabbatical Award from Fieldstone Leadership Network and serves on the Board of the Carlsbad Chamber of Commerce.
+Education: BFA Theatre, College of William & Mary; MFA Acting, the Actors Studio/New School.

 (she/her)